What is Xylon 10?

 If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant.

 This medicine can pass into breast milk and cause drowsiness or breathing problems in a nursing baby.
-Tell your doctor if you are breast-feeding.
+You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Hydrocodone can slow or stop your breathing.
 Never take this medicine in larger amounts, or for longer than prescribed.
 Use the lowest dose that is effective in treating your condition.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Hydrocodone may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away hydrocodone and ibuprofen is against the law.
+Selling or giving away Xylon 10 is against the law.

-If you need surgery, tell the surgeon ahead of time that you are using hydrocodone and ibuprofen.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell the surgeon ahead of time that you are using Xylon 10.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.